KBE-WS2022-Pokemon/Studropica/README.md

 if someone clicks add to cart item count gets to cart ... will be much easier to do that if i have data available.

 the rest is all something which I will do if I have the dummy data

+Alright.
+What do we need next?
+We are given several tasks.
+I guess I did my work.
+I can now wait till they build the backend for the site and than I still need to reen e